- Chart

 Threats

-- Supply chain disruptions and rising logistics costs.
+- Supply chain disruptions and rising costs.

 - Increased promotional activity from full-price retailers.